Mikael54/03_cool_coatis/CONTRIBUTIONS.md

 **Role(s)**:
 - Code developer
 - Github repository Manager
+- Code Reviewer

 **Specific Contributions**:
 - Developed the `align_seqs_fasta` function to process FASTA files with support for command-line input arguments.
 Implemented default behavior to use sample data files when no input is provided.
+- Reviewed the `align_seqs_better` code and tested it, ensuring it had correct filepaths to both load the data and results.
 - Created a `.gitignore` file to exclude unnecessary and temporary files across multiple programming languages.
 - Managed repository maintenance tasks, including file cleanup (e.g., removal of `dummy.txt`) and merging three separate branches into the `main` branch.
 - Contributed to the writing and editing of the `contributions.md` documentation.

 **Key commits**:

-- e1a8e86 (HEAD -> main, origin/main) Updating the gitignore file so that it ignores files inside folders and adding a gitkeep to the results folder.
+- [`e1a8e86`] (HEAD -> main, origin/main) Updating the gitignore file so that it ignores files inside folders and adding a gitkeep to the results folder.
 Also cleaned up the repo (removing unnesesary files).
-- 57bb06c Merge branch 'Mikael' into main.
+- [`57bb06c`] Merge branch 'Mikael' into main.
 This included two other branches.
--56cdf09 Creating the  align sequences to have the ability to input any two files, with default files if none are given.
+- [`56cdf09`] Creating the  align sequences to have the ability to input any two files, with default files if none are given.
+- [`7f4f9c8`] Bug testing the align_seqs_better code and changing it so that it works from the /code directory,  instead of the main directory.

 ### Daniel Zhu
 **Role(s)**: